What are the best experiences to do in Sardinia? Here are 5 fascinating and tasty ideas to discover timeless Sardinian places, flavors and traditions.

 4. A journey back in time to Usini, the town of wine

-One of the most 'tasty' activities to fully enjoy a Sardinia experience is savouring its excellent wines.
+One of the "tastiest" experiences to do in Sardinia is surely a great idea tasting its excellent wines.
 Usini, in the Sassari province, is a production hub of grape varieties such as Vermentino and Cagnulari.

 As you stroll through the village, you will notice spectacular murals celebrating Usini's farming and culinary legacy, depicting the grape harvest and the preparation of andarinos, the traditional local pasta.
 The town and its surroundings offer many points of interest, with historic houses (Casa del Pievano, Su Magasinu' e Su Fattore, Casa Derosas, Casa Diaz), museums, ancient churches (Santa Maria Bambina, Santa Croce, San Giorgio di Oleastreto), and an archaeological site (the Necropolis of S'Elighe Entosu).

-When the wine is almost ripe, you may attend an event that rediscovers the culinary, cultural, and folk traditions of the Usini area.
-Ajo' a ippuntare -- this is the name of the festival - is one of the most fascinating events in northern Sardinia, included in the calendar of Salude & Trigu events promoted by the Sassari Chamber of Commerce.
+When the wine is almost ripe, you may attend an event that rediscovers the culinary, cultural, and folk traditions of Usini: the name of the festival is Ajo' a ippuntare and is one of the most fascinating folklore events in North Sardinia included in the schedule of Salude & Trigu events promoted by the Sassari Chamber of Commerce.
 It is an excellent opportunity not only to taste the area's renowned wines but also to learn more about these fascinating places.
 Guided tours, exhibitions, concerts, and workshops take place during the celebration, scheduled in November.